bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 However, if you want to have control of your system, you probably want to keep track of when all processes have completed as well as the result of each child process, in other words fanning back in.
 Azure Durable Functions lets you do this using `Orchestrators`, `SubOrchestrators`, and `Activities`.
 In addition, you need some kind of `Trigger` function to get the fun started.

 In the following sections, I will show an example of creating a Lotto ticket generator using Azure Durable Functions.
-A Lotto ticket consists of 10 lines, each containing 6 numbers.
+A Lotto ticket consists of 6 numbers.
 This Lotto ticket generator takes a list of people which should get a Lotto ticket, and stores the Lotto tickets someplace safe.
-Our (somewhat contrived) example also pretends to use an external number generator service to simulate some real world challenges.
+Our (somewhat contrived) example also pretends to use an external number generator service to simulate  real world challenges.

 The example uses `C#`, `Azure Functions 3`, and `Durable Functions 2`.

 ### Activities

-The `Activity` function is where the actual work happens when using Durable Functions.
-An `Activity` works the same way as a regular Azure Function, except that is kicked off using an `[ActivityTrigger]` which can be any kind of object.
-Note that the `Activity Function` only may take one argument, so if you want to pass multiple arguments, you either need to create a complex type, or use [tuples](https://docs.microsoft.com/en-us/dotnet/csharp/tuples).
+The activity function is where the actual work happens when using Durable Functions.
+An activity works the same way as a regular Azure Function, except that is kicked off using an `[ActivityTrigger]` which can be any kind of object.
+Note that the activity function only may take one argument, so if you want to pass multiple arguments, you either need to create a complex type, or use [tuples](https://docs.microsoft.com/en-us/dotnet/csharp/tuples).
 The return type must be a `Task` containing the return value.

 ```csharp
 public class MyActivity